 Food safety and environmental concerns are also factors in the increased consumption of poultry products, because consumers perceive these products to be more wholesome.
 Turkey companies are marketing more natural and “air-chilled” products in response to these concerns.

 Vertically integrated companies dominate the turkey industry.
 Those companies control the turkey from production through processing.
 The industry is concentrated.
-The National Turkey Federation estimates that the 2012 leaders in the turkey industry are as follows:

 Industry Life Cycle